AlloyCI/alloy_ci/doc/README.md

 ### What's next?

 Once a project has been added, AlloyCI will be notified by GitHub whenever a new push happens on your project.
-With these information, AlloyCI will proceed to create a new pipeline and configure the build jobs found on the `.alloy-ci.json` file.
+With this information, AlloyCI will proceed to create a new pipeline and configure the build jobs found on the `.alloy-ci.json` file.